 Craig Amasya, vice chairperson of the finance committee, asked Folt to address issues of equality and accessibility.

-“We absolutely have to keep costs down, but at the same time we have to think about how we can redeploy resources to allow more students to get into the business school, to allow us to hire and to allow us to hire more faculty in the journalism school,” Amasya said after the event.
+“We absolutely have to keep costs down, but at the same time we have to think about how we can redeploy resources to allow more students to get into the business school, to allow us to hire more faculty in the computer science department and to allow us to hire more faculty in the journalism school,” Amasya said after the event.

 First-year Student Congress member Lucky Prachith said he was satisfied with hearing Folt’s perspective and agenda.